-Pecan Street in partnership with Concurrent Design, an Austin-based engineering design and build consultant, is developing an open source product archetype called the “Energy Switch” that embodies the full set of performance features described by the OpenARMS performance architecture.
+In partnership with Concurrent Design, Pecan Street developed an open source product archetype called the “Energy Switch” that embodies the full set of performance features described by the OpenARMS performance architecture.
 The Energy Switch is essentially a residential microgrid-in-a-box.
 It is intended as a reference design and demonstration vehicle for the development of a new generation of residential energy systems.

 Pecan Street is currently conducting initial surveys of Individuals interested in purchasing an Energy Switch for their home.